dphaas2004/HeadlessPI/README.md

 # HeadlessPI
 Headless Install on a Rasberry Pi 4B (Bonus IOT setup)

-There are a lot of tutorials online for this already so this will mainly be a summary however not all explain how to do this without a display or keyboard which is why i documented my process.
+There are a lot of tutorials online for this already so this will mainly be a summary.
+However, not all explain how to do this without a display or keyboard which is why i documented my process.
 The best one I have seen is here https://github.com/BretStateham/headlesspi and really covers everything I do and much more and explains what is going on in much more detail.
 So check that out first.

 # Disclaimer
 These are my notes and they may not be fully complete or accurate.